Teichm\"uller space of circle diffeomorphisms with H\"older continuous derivatives

-We can choose the multiplier of the right side term as the constant $C$.
+We can choose the multiplier of the term on the right side as the constant $C$.

-The existence of a local continuous section for $\Phi:\Bel_0^\alpha(\D) \to \beta(T) \cap B_0^\alpha(\D^*)$ is verified by using a local continuous section for the original Bers projection $\Phi$ defined by quasiconformal reflection due to Ahlfors \cite{Ah}.
+The existence of a local continuous section for $\Phi:\Bel_0^\alpha(\D) \to \beta(T) \cap B_0^\alpha(\D^*)$ is verified similarly to the original Bers projection $\Phi$, for which the local holomorphic section was defined by using the quasiconformal reflection proposed by Ahlfors \cite{Ah}.
 This was improved later by Earle and Nag \cite{EN}.